-A job interview is a moment you get to shine and show the qualities that make you a great special education teacher that can’t easily be found on a resume.
+A job interview is a moment you get to shine and show the qualities that make you a great teacher that can’t easily be found on a special education teacher resume.

 Yet if you aren’t prepared for the potential questions you may have to answer, your interview (and chances of being hired) can quickly go sideways.

 Here are six special education teacher interview questions that will help you prepare, along with a few tips on how to land your answers.

 Creating and implementing lesson plans are tasks you will do as a teacher daily.
 However, as a special education teacher, you will work with students who have a variety of disabilities, many of whom likely have individualized education plans (IEPs).

 What is an IEP?
 An individualized education plan, or IEP, lays out the instruction and support services a student who has disabilities needs to be successful in school.
 Special education services vary, from speech therapy to occupational therapy and one-on-one teaching and tutoring.